pivo-inc/pivo-basic-sdk-testapp-ios/README.md

 If you encounter an issue during setting up the sdk, please contact us at app@3i.ai or open an issue.

 ## Changelogs

+In version 1.0.5:
+- Modify some remote control `pressed` and `released` event

 In version 1.0.4:
 - Modify Pivo Max remote control callback